 How can a black female character be ‘useless’ and ‘annoying’ when she is the heart of the team?
-This one of many parts of the culture of racism in comic book fandoms and it needs to stop!
+This is one of many parts of the culture of racism in comic book fandoms that needs to stop!

 Racism in superhero fan culture is at its worst.
 It has become more present as the past few years have gone on but none cop it more than black, female superheroes.
 While not all are treated distastefully, there are those like Stargirl fan-favourite Beth Chapel who get the brunt of the abuse.

-In the last few weeks, true fans of Stargirl have jumped to the defence the character of Beth Chapel as well as actress Anjelika Washington against those who have the nerve to call the brains of the Justice Society of America as ‘useless’ and ‘annoying’.
-This should not be tolerated by any fanbase.
+In the last few weeks, true fans of Stargirl have jumped to the defence of the character, Beth Chapel as well as actress Anjelika Washington against those who have the nerve to call the brains of the Justice Society of America ‘useless’ and ‘annoying’.
+This should NOT be tolerated by any fanbase.

 Sadly, there is more at play than just racism.
-What toxic fans love to point out is the fact that because Beth is a black female character than, in their eyes, she has no purpose to be there.
-However, if the role was reversed and she was a Caucasian male that did everything she does in regards to being the brains of the operation, there would be applause.
+What toxic fans love to point out is the fact that because Beth is a black female character then, in their eyes, she has no purpose to be there.
+However, if the role was reversed and she was a Caucasian male that did everything she does, there would be applause.
 However, because of her gender and the colour of her skin, she’s branded as ‘useless’.